Podlite Quick Tour

 Mathematical Formulas

-Include mathematical formulas using =formula:
+Include mathematical formulas using =formula and markup code F<>:

 Task Lists